 4. Bad Sleep Habits Take a Toll

-Most adults need to sleep for seven to nine hours a night to feel well-rested.
-Since better sleep is good for the heart, you can consult a sleep specialist.
-The better you sleep, the less likely you are to need a doctor.
+The average adult requires seven to nine hours of sleep per night in order to feel well-rested.
+Because good sleep is also good for the heart, you might consult a sleep physician.
+The better you sleep, the less likely you are to require a doctor.

 5. Stress Isn’t Just in Your Head

-You might do things that are bad for your heart, like not getting enough sleep or food, when you worry for a long time.
+You might do things that are harmful to your heart, like not getting enough sleep or food, when you worry for a long time.
 Your blood pressure may also go up.
-In addition, stress could cause inflammation, which is a significant factor in heart disease.
+In addition, stress could cause inflammation, which is a significant factor in heart disease and can weaken your heart health over time.

 Other methods for relieving stress are taking deep breaths, strolling, and hanging out with those you care about.
-According to the Mayo Clinic, coping with worry is useful for both your heart and mind because the two are intertwined.
+The Mayo Clinic suggests that managing worry benefits both your heart and mind due to their interconnectedness.
+Stress is one of the unexpected heart health factors that many people fail to address.

 Paying Attention Helps You Stay Ahead

-Hidden risks staying out of sight may be hard to foresee, but they can deliver a hefty blow if overlooked.
+While hidden risks may be difficult to anticipate, they can have significant consequences if ignored.
 The upside is, to be forever in the lead, no drastic efforts are required.

 As a start, make sure your oral cavity is in great shape, you move around more every day, you sleep better, and you handle your stress better.
-The more conscious you are, the more you can do to elevate the long-lasting well-being of your heart.
+The more aware you are, the more you can do to improve your heart health and avoid hidden causes of heart disease.